rd-kainos/defra-identity-hapi-plugin/readme.md

 The ids associated with the above statuses can be referenced by the server method [`getMappings`](#idm-dynamics-getmappings)

-These enrolment statuses are not assigned specifically to just an individual.
+These enrolment statuses are not assigned specifically to an individual.
 They are provided to an individual on behalf of an organisation, for a specific role.

 A user could be an employee of multiple organisations, but have a complete approved status for one role for one organisation, but a rejected status for the same (or a different) role for another organisation.
 It is important to remember to set the correct enrolment statuses for each role and for each organisation.